Who We Treat

 Low Self-Esteem

-Young men who have a negative self-image or lowered opinion of themselves frequently speak negatively of themselves and may dip into self sabotaging or avoidance behaviors based on their lack of self confidence.
+Young men who have a negative self-image or lowered opinion of themselves frequently speak negatively of themselves and may dip into self-sabotaging or avoidance behaviors based on their lack of self-confidence.
 This is an important issue to overcome.
-Our counselors help our students find new areas of their lives in which to take pride in while encouraging them to take on new challenges and support them as they find new successes and new reasons to take pride in themselves.
-At the same time, we ask them to take an introspective look at themselves in a new light and work on letting go of resentments and other negative emotions that can cause feeling of low self-esteem.
+Our therapists help our students find new areas of their lives in which to take pride while encouraging them to take on new challenges and support them as they find new successes and new reasons to take pride in themselves.
+At the same time, we ask them to take an introspective look at themselves in a new light and work on letting go of resentments and other negative emotions that can cause feelings of low self-esteem.

 Oppositional Defiance